dmitrysmagin/pcsx4all/src/spu/spu_pcsxrearmed/README_OPTIONS_FOR_PORT_TO_PCSX4ALL_SENQUACK.txt

 -use_old_audio_mutex  (Don't use newer mutex-free SDL audio output code.
                        Only use this flag for debugging/verification, as the newer code uses more efficient method)

+**************
+- REVISIONS: -
+**************
+May 3  2016:
+  * XA audio buffer was never filling and causing music/speech dropouts on slower devices because of two reasons:
+    1.)
+Original FeedXA() was not properly detecting available unused space in buffer.
+    2.)
+CD read interrupts (CDREAD_INT) are issued at a fixed rate that does not take into account slow emulation or used size of buffer.
+    3.)
+General audio dropouts being caused by too-infrequent calls to SPU_async() in psxcounters.cpp.
+The original PCSX_ReARMed emu would only call it once per frame, but this is too seldom for slow devices.
+It is now called twice per frame, and this might be made a configurable setting in the future.

+    These issues have now been fixed and XA audio is greatly improved.
+    There is a chance that the new behavior could cause some incompatibilities, and you can try the new -noforcedxaupdates option to restore the original behavior.

+Apr 25 2016:
+  * Audio syncing is now on by default.
+Use -nosyncaudio to disable.
+  * New option '-use_old_audio_mutex' enables old method of syncing audio, using mutex and condition variable).
+Default is now to use non-locking atomic shared var to syncronize SDL audio thread with emu.